Alisson BeckerBrazilian Footballer

-Alisson Becker is a Brazilian footballer who currently plays for Premier League side Liverpool FC.
+Alisson Becker is a Brazilian footballer who plays as a goalkeeper for Premier League side Liverpool FC.

 • Date of birth: 2 October 1992